Market Segmentation Research for Home Improvement

 Kitchen Products

-Segments driven by consideration depth and by the interplay of retail, fitter, and interior designer influence.
+Driven by consideration depth and the interplay of retail, fitter, and interior designer influence.

 Subsector